sklemm/jrequire/README.md

     load_jvm(classpath, ['-Xms128m', '-Xmx1024m'])

-To use the Java classes in RUby code, do:
+To use the Java classes in Ruby code, do:

     jrequire 'theres.whisky.in.the.Jar'